PlexiShard/Need-Moar-Materials/README.md

 A not-so-lightweight Minecraft Forge mod that adds extra materials, including titanium, silver, ebony, platinum, and more!

 ##Credits
-All the members at PlexiShard who helped with bug fixes and some items.
+All the members at PlexiShard.
-Seriously, these guys helped with most everything.

 ##Prerequisites
 This Minecraft mod is made for Minecraft Forge v.10.12.2.1147, which you can download at the link below. http://files.minecraftforge.net/
 You have to get the latest 1.7.2 download of the Forge.

+It is very important that you get the 1.7.2 version of Forge, or it will not work!!

 Also, go to the "Releases" in GitHub, and download the version of the mod you want. https://github.com/PlexiShard/Xtra-materials-mod/releases